-Another excellent cat breed for apartment living is the sphynx, which usually range in weight between just six and twelve pounds when full-grown.
+Another excellent cat for apartment living is the sphynx, which usually range in weight between just six and twelve pounds when full-grown.
 Sphynxes are very unique because instead of being covered in fur, they have a very fine down coating that actually makes them appear hairless.
-This makes them a great breed for those who want the companionship of a cat without the shedding that comes along with it!
+This makes them a great choice for those who want the companionship of a cat without the shedding that comes along with it!

 Looking for a petite cat with an oversized personality?
-The Siamese breed is known for having a playful, “doglike” personality, making it a popular choice for apartment living.
+The Siamese is known for having a playful, “doglike” personality, making it a popular choice for apartment living.
 Plus, these kitties tend to be on the smaller side, weighing in at around 10 pounds.

-A Siamese may be the right cat breed for you if you spend a fair amount of time at home and are able to give your feline companion the attention he or she will likely demand.
+A Siamese may be the right cat for you if you spend a fair amount of time at home and are able to give your feline companion the attention he or she will likely demand.

 Why Are Some Cats Smaller Than Others?

-While these are a few of the notoriously smaller breeds of cat, keep in mind that cats can vary greatly in size based on their genetics, lifestyle, and diet.
-And of course, a cat of any breed can be born a “runt” and will be more likely to remain on the petite side even as an adult.
+While these are a few of the notoriously smaller types of cat, keep in mind that cats can vary greatly in size based on their genetics, lifestyle, and diet.
+And of course, a cat of any kind can be born a “runt” and will be more likely to remain on the petite side even as an adult.

 When looking at adoptable cats, consider asking a shelter/rescue worker to specifically show you some of their smaller kitties.
 You might end up coming home with a tiny tabby or a compact calico!